flare-foundation/fasset-closed-beta/README.md

 ## Prerequisites

-If you do not have the `fasset-bots` repo or `secrets.json` file set-up, you should follow the below steps:
+If you do not have the `fasset-bots` repo or `secrets.json` file set up, you should follow the below steps:
 1. Clone [fasset-bots](https://github.com/flare-labs-ltd/fasset-bots.git) repository,
-1. Obtain some CFLR from the [FAsset Faucet](https://faucet.flare.network/),
 1. Generate your management address - this is an EVM address that will control your agent for the duration of the closed/open beta,
-1. Obtain a `secrets.json` by running `gen-secrets.sh <management_address>`.
+1. Obtain a `secrets.json` by running `gen-secrets.sh <management_address>`,
+1. Fund your `secrets.owner.native.address` with some CFLR from the [FAsset Faucet](https://faucet.flare.network/).

-The above needs to be done only once per closed-beta.
+The above needs to be done only once per closed beta.

 ## Register on Telegram